renovatebot/renovate/lib/modules/platform/gerrit/index.md

 - Set your HTTP access token as an environment variable `RENOVATE_PASSWORD`
 - Set your HTTP access token when you run Renovate in the CLI with `--password=`

-Make sure this user is allowed to assign the Code-Review label with "+2" to their own changes or "automerge" can't work.
+This user must be allowed to assign the Code-Review label with "+2" to their own changes for "automerge" to work.

 Remember to set `platform=gerrit` somewhere in your Renovate config file.